skaya/angular-on-rails/README.md

 ## Integrating Angular 2 with Rails
-As I mentioned at the beginner of this README, in this app I'll go with a hybrid approach using Rails and Angular applications separately.
-In this way Rails asset pipeline will not be mixed up with AngularJS.
+As I mentioned at the beginner of this README, in this app I'll go with a hybrid approach of using Rails and Angular applications separately.
+In this way Rails Asset Pipeline will not be mixed up with AngularJS.

-It would be better to put all Angular's files into a separate directory because Angular 2 will live regardless of Rails.
-In other words, instead of putting an Angular code into the Rails asset pipeline (`app/assets`), the Angular 2 app will be located in the Rails application's public directory.
+It would be better to put all Angular's files into a separate directory because Angular 2 is going to live regardless of Rails.
+In other words, instead of putting an Angular code into Rails Asset Pipeline (`app/assets`), a Angular 2 application will be located in a Rails public directory.
 This way separates Angular logic from the Rails one (take a look to the file structure in the chapter ["Designing of Angular architecture on Rails"](#designing-of-angular-architecture-on-rails), my folder is called `frontend`).

 `Webpack` will build all Angular files and prepare them for using on Rails.
 Then `Foreman` will help to run Rails and Webpack servers together with proxy server help.